Xenecraft/xenecraft.github.io/readme.md

 Xenecraft
 =====

 Xenecraft website readme.
-Built using jekyll, hosted here on Github, domain to be purchased.
+Built using jekyll, hosted here on Github
-* RESTful API + Bootstrap/Jekyll + jQuery, Minecraft Assets, Spigot Server
+* RESTful API + Bootstrap/Jekyll + jQuery + Minecraft Assets + Spigot Server Managing on Fluctis

+Check us out on [xenecraft.com](xenecraft.com) and play at our Minecraft server!

 Roadmap of Things for the Website:
 -----